On my sixth day postpartum with our third baby, I stood alone sobbing in our mudroom, feeling overwhelmed and questioning everything.

 So, I prayed.
 I prayed that day for guidance and strength.
 I prayed for my husband and our little family.
 And this is how I have attacked every day since.

-Three hundred sixty-five days have come and gone since I stood alone sobbing in the mudroom wondering and worrying about how it would all work out.
-I have prayed each and every one of those days for God to guide Tom and I on our journey, bringing up a family while raising beef.
-And here we are one year later, just doing it getting it done together – as a family.
+Several hundred days have come and gone since I stood alone sobbing in the mudroom wondering and worrying about how it would all work out.
+I have prayed each and every one of those days for God to guide my husband and I on our journey, bringing up a family while raising beef.

 And, here we are just doing it – getting it done together as a family.